RadioAstronomySoftwareGroup/pyuvsim/README.md

 A comparison to other simulators may be found at [ReadTheDocs](https://pyuvsim.readthedocs.io/en/latest/comparison.html).

-## PYUVSIM, the Interferometer Simulator of Record
+## pyuvsim, the Interferometer Simulator of Record
 pyuvsim's  primary goal is to be an interferometer simulator accurate at the level of precision necessary for 21cm cosmology science,